 The stock market is getting choppy as the taper approaches and valuations soar.
 The rolling corrections we talked about in January are playing out.
-We should expect a more correlated correction sometime this year.
-Today we talk about relative performance and use Tesla and gold miners as examples.
 We also remind to trim losers first.
 Access with a free library card.

 Quick thoughts on a developing market correction and a possible 2015-16 scenario playing out.
 Choppy markets.
 Bifurcation.
 1-2 years of indexes in a tight range.
 Free Library Card required.